-Yet again it was randomly thrown around before Liverpool’s visit to Ewood last night and yet again it was shown to be nothing more than foolish nonsense.
+Yet again, it was randomly thrown around before Liverpool’s visit to Ewood last night, and it was shown to be nothing more than foolish nonsense.

 2-0 down inside 16 minutes, then handed a lifeline when the Reds are reduced to ten men, Rovers managed to claw themselves back into the game before throwing away what may prove to be a crucial point.
 Good time to play them?
 Clearly not.

 Typically Steve Kean blamed the ref, but looking elsewhere for excuses just doesn’t cut it.
 Rovers are in the bottom three for a reason, and it isn’t referees.

 Could anyone say with confidence they think the current playing staff has enough quality for the Premier League?
 You’d be hard pushed to suggest they’d have the tools available to be a force in the Championship if they are relegated.

 Looking at last night’s squad makes grim reading if Rovers do go down.

 Paul Robinson would surely be snapped up by someone, while Bradley Orr is a mid-table Championship player at best.
 There’s a reason why Scott Dann was ignored by the big clubs – he can’t defend – and Grant Hanley made Andy Carroll look great.
 Martin Olsson isn’t a left-back and wouldn’t stay, while his brother Marcus is quick and that’s about it.